• Skip to primary navigation

 If you are using a shop bought lemon curd, make sure to get a good quality one.
 They are worth the extra pennies for that delicious lemon zing!
 If you fancy giving Homemade Lemon Curd a try, check out my recipe.
 It's easy and quick to make with only a few ingredients, it's also creamy and silky smooth, and the flavour is incredible!

 Yes!
 Check out my Triple Lemon Cake for the recipe details.
+Or you might also like my Lemon Curd Cake.

-How long do the cupcakes last for and can you freeze them?
+How long do the cupcakes last for and can they be frozen?

 Lemon Cupcakes with Lemon Curd Filling